gnames/papers/tdwg-2023/abstract.md

 1. Use time-based file storage.

 Most of the biodiversity "Big data" are files that are written once and never changed again.
-We suggest separate storage into a read-only part and small read/write sections.
+We suggest to separate storage into a read-only part and small read/write sections.
 Data from the read/write section migrates to the read-only part often, for example, daily.

 2. Use a Copy-On-Write file system, such as ZFS.